drewdaemon/drewdaemon.github.io/_posts/2024-04-27-some-financial-truths-that-blew-my-mind.md

 ## Inflation compounds

 Compound interest is one of the most exciting concepts in personal finance.
 You put a dollar in an investment.
 You get a 10% return the first year, meaning you earn 10 cents!
 Now, you have $1.10 in your investment for the second year.
-The second year, you get another year of 10% returns.
-Now, this year, you made 11 cents, one cent more than last year.
+The second year, you get another 10% return.
+But this time, you made 11 cents, one cent more than last year.

 When this happens consistently over many years, the growth of your money is not linear, it is exponential.
 In other words, your money isn't just growing at a steady rate but is rather in a constant state of acceleration.
 What could be more magical?